 It is important for you to know that SOLESTA® (hyaluronic acid/dextranomer) does not work for everyone and you may not benefit from SOLESTA treatment.
 It is also important for you to know that you may not experience immediate improvement after your first treatment with SOLESTA and the full effects of SOLESTA may not be apparent until 3 to 6 months after treatment.

-The most common risks of treatment with SOLESTA in the clinical study were mild or moderate pain or discomfort in the rectum or anus, and minor to moderate bleeding or spotting from the rectum following treatment.
-Some patients experience fever, abdominal pain, diarrhea, or constipation after treatment.
+The most common risks of treatment with SOLESTA are mild or moderate pain or discomfort in the rectum or anus, and minor to moderate bleeding or spotting from the rectum following treatment.
+Some patients experience fever, stomach problems such as diarrhea or constipation, and infection after treatment.

-More serious risks including infection and inflammation of the tissues in the anus may occur but are not common.
+More serious risks including infection and inflammation of the tissue in the anus may occur but are not common.

 You are encouraged to report negative side effects of prescription drugs to the FDA.
 Visit www.fda.gov/medwatch/ or call 1-800-FDA-1088.